tmdict/tmdict/data/content/fgo-material-vi/circe/character.en.md

 1. {{note1}} Her profile in FGO called her a demigod (半神) but here they call her a goddess (女神) for no reason.
 2. {{note2}} It’s interesting to note that she uses 閨 for “bedroom”, which usually is used for a married couple’s room.
 Also, why lewd the loli when the loli already lewds herself on her own?
 3. {{note3}} ミジンコ寝かして, literally “lying down like a water flea”.
 From what I’ve found it’s a trending hashtag in Japan for pictures of pets sleeping like in a fetal position.
-[Here’s an example.](https://sociorocketnewsen.files.word...9/04/df-31.png)
 4. {{note4}} Reference to Alcina, heavily based on Circe.
 Also, teaser for Charles & co. in the Greek LB?